MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 Cloud service providers offer many ways to save money.
 It's important to be familiar with them all so you can optimize costs and build your cost model around them.
 Common ways to save include using different billing models, making customer agreements, selecting services, and purchasing licenses.

-**Determine your workload needs**.
+#### Determine your workload needs

 Determine the short-term and long-term cost objectives of your workload.
 Analyze workload characteristics to determine which available discounts are most suitable for your workload.
 For example, if your workload has predictable usage patterns, you might consider using compute reservations or prepaid models to optimize costs.
 To determine the efficiency and effectiveness of your workload, consider these recommendations:

 - *Analyze key components*: Analyze the key components of your workload, including essential resources such as servers, databases, networks, and licenses.
 - *Understand workload*: Understand the workload's stability, predictability, and sensitivity to external factors like downtime and degraded performance.